 Concentrates are transported first by truck to Ashcroft and then by rail to a port in Vancouver for export overseas, with the majority being sold under long-term sales contracts to smelters in Asia.
-Treatment and refining charges are negotiated on an annual basis.
+The price of copper concentrate under these long-term sales agreements is based on London Metal Exchange ("LME") prices during quotational periods determined with reference to the time of delivery, with treatment and refining charges negotiated annually.
 The balance is sold on the spot market.
+Molybdenum concentrates are sold to third party refiners on market terms.